Skip to content

 1. Memory cached

 These are partitioned in-memory databases that are primarily used for transient data.
 These databases are generally used as a front for traditional RDBMS.
-Most frequently used data is replicated from a rdbms into a memory database to facilitate fast queries and to take the load off from backend DB’s.
-A very common example is memcached or couchbase.
+Most frequently used data is replicated from a RDBMS into a memory database to facilitate fast queries and to take the load off from backend DB’s.
+A very common example is Memcached or Couchbase.

 2. Clustering